NCAA releases multi-year APR

-UT surpassed the required NCAA standard in all 20 of its intercollegiate athletics sport programs, according to the multi-year NCAA Division I Academic Progress Rate (APR) released on Wednesday.
-Last week, seven University of Texas teams (baseball, men's basketball, men's tennis, women's tennis, women's indoor track and field, women's outdoor track and field and volleyball) received public recognition awards for their latest APR.
+UT surpassed the required NCAA standard in all sports, according to the multi-year NCAA Division I Academic Progress Rate (APR) released on Wednesday.
+Last month, the Baseball, Men’s Basketball and Women’s Golf programs received public recognition awards for their latest APR.

 The APR provides a real-time look at a team’s academic success by tracking the academic progress of each student-athlete during the school year.
 The APR accounts for eligibility, retention and graduation in the calculation and provides a measure of each team’s academic performance.

 “As shown by our APRs, GPAs and grad rates, University of Texas student-athletes are dedicated and aim for high academic achievement,” UT Women’s Athletics Director Christine Plonsky said.
 “They prioritize their education along with their sports and personal development.”

 This APR is based on data submitted by the institution for the 2005-06, 2006-07, 2007-08 and 2008-09 academic years.